AIHMDA/github-adqmka59/README.md

 3. **Install dependencies**: `npm install`
 4. **Create a `.env` file**: Use the `.env.example` as a template and add the necessary environment variables.
 5. **Start the development server**: `npm run dev`
+6.
+6. **Prerequisites**: Ensure you have Node.js and npm installed.
+7. **Troubleshooting**: If you encounter issues, check the logs for error messages and consult the documentation.

+## Deployment Instructions

+1. **Netlify Account**: Create a Netlify account if you don't have one.
+2. **Connect Repository**: Link the GitHub repository to Netlify.
+3. **Configure Build Settings**: Set the build command to `npm run build` and the publish directory to `build`.
+4. **Deploy**: Deploy the application and monitor the deployment process.

 ## Usage Guidelines